sharmadevanshu/assignment-1-sharmadevanshu/README.md

 -------- * -------- * -------- * --------
 ```
 Information about the above menu
-1. There can be multiple `Person` objects with the same name, in such a case,
+1. There can be multiple `Field` objects with the same name, in such a case,
 show all the matches.
 2. If nothing is found, print `NO RESULTS FOUND!`
 ---